LinnartSF/abm_framework/README.md

 Database directory contains sqlite3 database file that is meant for storing simulation results into database.

-The <strong>data.py</strong> module provides functionality for executing queries in the database. data.py comprises a Database class and a Manager class.
-Database class facilitates connection to sqlite3 and potentially also mssql database.
-Manager provides methods representing standardized queries for quickly implementing operations on the database that are of relevance to the ABM simulations supported by this package.
+The <strong>data.py</strong> module provides functionality for executing queries in the database. <strong>data.py</strong> comprises a <strong>Database class</strong> and a <strong>Manager class</strong>. <strong>Database class</strong> facilitates connection to <strong>sqlite3</strong> and potentially also <strong>mssql database</strong>. <strong>Manager class</strong> provides methods representing standardized queries for quickly implementing operations on the database that are of relevance to the ABM simulations supported by this package.

-framework.py contains classes for modelling e.g. the simulation environment and the agents themselves.
+<strong>framework.py</strong> contains classes for modelling e.g. the simulation environment and the agents themselves.

-stats.py provides visualization capabilities for visualizing simulation results.
+<strong>stats.py</strong> provides visualization capabilities for visualizing simulation results.

-config.py is a configuration file that e.g. allows for path adjustments or input parameter adjustments.
+<strong>config.py</strong> is a configuration file that e.g. allows for path adjustments or input parameter adjustments.
 It e.g. specifies the filepath of the sqlite3 database used to store simulation results.

-animation.py provides animation capabilities for animating simulation results and their trajectory throughout time.
+<strong>animation.py</strong> provides animation capabilities for animating simulation results and their trajectory throughout time.

 <h2>references to related articles covering abm modeling</h2>